copper-leaf/ballast/ballast-queue-core/README.md

 #### Permanent failures and Dead-Letter Queues

 Ballast does not enforce any specific concept of a "dead-letter queue" (DLQ) by itself.
 Like Retry Policies, it leaves this functionality up to the driver.
-Functionally, a DLQ is no different than any other queue.
+Functionally, a DLQ is no different from any other queue.
 It simply defines the "Queue Name" of a queue, and an alternate mode of processing that usually just notifies system admins of the failure rather than actually processing the job.
 So if your driver has a DLQ, you just need to collect from that queue by name.

-Ballast does not automatically move jobs to a different DLQ, but instead would prefer to simply mark a job as permanently failed and leave it in the queue, ineligible to be claimed and processed.
+Ballast does not automatically move jobs to a different DLQ, but instead would prefer to simply mark a job as permanently failed and leave it in the original queue, ineligible to be claimed and processed.
 Should you need a DLQ, it is either up to the driver to move the job to a DLQ immediately when marking it as failed, or else periodically scanning the jobs store and manually moving the job to a DLQ.

 Jobs are considered "permanently failed" if they fail during execution, and the queue does not permit an additional retry.
 They are moved to a "failed" state which indicates the permanent failure, so you can query the queue to